Liouville properties for p-harmonic maps with finite q-energy: Appendix

 Since $\left( P_{\lambda_{p}}\right) $ implies the volume of $M$ is infinity, then Lemma \ref{Volume estimate} implies the following property.

 \begin{theorem} If $M$ is a complete noncompact manifold satisfying $\left( P_{\lambda_{p}}\right) ,$ then $M$ must be $p$-hyperbolic. \end{theorem}

-\textbf{Acknowledgments. }The authors would like to express their thanks to the referee for valuable comments.
-S.C.
+\begin{remark} One can also prove the above theorem by contradiction.
+That is, if $M$ were $p$-parabolic, then $\lambda_{p}\, $ would be zero, a contradiction by a different approach (cf. e.g. \cite{WLW} proof of Theorem 6.1). \end{remark}

+\textbf{Acknowledgments. }S.C.
 Chang and J.T.
 Chen were partially supported by NSC, and S.W.
-Wei was partially supported by NSF.
+Wei was partially supported by NSF (DMS-1447008), and the OU Arts and Sciences Travel Assistance Program Fund.
 Part of this paper has been written while the second author was visiting University of Oklahoma in summer 2011.
 He is grateful to Professor S.W.
 Wei and to the Department of Mathematics for the kind hospitality.
+The authors would like to express their thanks to the referee for valuable comments.